jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 Investors, such as the Arab sheik, can then park his money in a fund that he likes, in a country that he likes.
 If a country can define 1 million industries, then each can have its own fund.
 The sheik can then have 1 million investment options.

 There is still **a gaming element** since not all funds will succeed equally, yet not all funds will fail unless the country is totally mismanaged.
+This will allow people to enjoy such a childish pleasure*.

+> *Not all investors are rich.
+Some just use their savings in the hopes of striking it rich quickly.

 This will allow capital to spread over many industries in many countries and not just into a few blue-chip companies, as is common in the current system.

 It will also increase global trade since the Pool-countries will act as a single economic country.
 The Pool works on common-interest since all members can help each other export their way out of crisis and provide employment via exports and tourism.
 This makes trade wars and protectionism illogical.

-It also is a better alternative to a single currency like the Euro, which has many regulations, and the US Dollar, which is controlled by one country.
+Lastly, it serves as a better alternative to a single currency like the Euro, which has many regulations, and the US Dollar, which is controlled by one country.